MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/contributor-guide.md

 The repos also contain files in the root of the repos that are used internally by Microsoft for managing the content on the Docs.microsoft.com site and on GitHub.
 They are not relevant for the purpose of extending or customizing the content.

 > [!NOTE]
 > The [!INCLUDE [prodshort](../developer/includes/prodshort.md)] installation media contain CAB files for Help Server.
 However, you can always get newer content from the GitHub repos.
 If you find that the CAB files are outdated, or if they do not contain the files that you expect, you can get the latest files from GitHub.
-For more information, see the [Get updates from Microsoft](#get-updates-from-microsoft) and [Getting by without GitHub](#get-the-content-without-github) sections, respectively.
+For more information, see the [Get updates from Microsoft](#get-updates-from-microsoft) and [Get the content without a GitHub account](#get-the-content-without-a-github-account) sections, respectively.

 ### Get updates from Microsoft